w3c/wai-fundamentals-overview/content/index.md

 [[Accessibility Principles]](/fundamentals/accessibility-principles/)
 :   A concise introduction to accessibility requirements for websites, apps, browsers, and other tools.
 It is organized similar to the WAI accessibility standards and provides a useful bridge to the standards.
 Read this page before reading the standards/guidelines.

-1. Digital Accessibility Courses
+Digital Accessibility Courses 1
 :   Links to:
     -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/fundamentals/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
 Course is free with optional certificate.
     -   [[Course List of Digital Accessibility Education, Training, and Certification]](/courses/list/) - Lists courses from different providers.

-2. Digital Accessibility Courses
+Digital Accessibility Courses 2
-    -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/fundamentals/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
+:   -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/fundamentals/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
 Course is free with optional certificate.
     -   [[Course List of Digital Accessibility Education, Training, and Certification]](/courses/list/) - Lists courses from different providers.

-3. Digital Accessibility Courses
+Digital Accessibility Courses 3
-:   -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/fundamentals/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
+    -   [[Digital Accessibility Foundations &mdash; Free Online Course]](/fundamentals/foundations-course/) - Introduces a self-paced course from W3C WAI for developers, designers, ux, writers, managers, advocates. **Designed for technical and non-technical learners**, including students, instructors, professionals, and people with disabilities.
 Course is free with optional certificate.
     -   [[Course List of Digital Accessibility Education, Training, and Certification]](/courses/list/) - Lists courses from different providers.

+Related pages:
+* [Get Resources for ...](https://www.w3.org/WAI/roles/) links to resources for designers, developers, testers, managers, and more.
-A related page introduces existing guidelines and additional work on accessibility for people with cognitive and learning disabilities: [[Cognitive Accessibility at W3C]](/cognitive/).
+* [[Cognitive Accessibility at W3C]](/cognitive/) introduces existing guidelines and additional work on accessibility for people with cognitive and learning disabilities.

 {% include image.html src="banner-with-blur.png" alt="" %}